 When Hirst Park Middle School arrived with a team of young investigative journalists and their plan to make a series of video features we took the educational role of the project in a slightly different direction!

-The Student Crew
+The Student Crews

-We have recruited and trained a new video crew (who have decided to name themselves 'Fab-u-lous Productions') especially for this project.
+For the summer shoot we recruited and trained a new video crew (who have decided to name themselves 'Fab-u-lous Productions') especially for this project.
 In the main picture above they can be seen, in action, interviewing Dr. Clive Waddington at the Low Hauxley site.

 Of course this isn't just an exercise in pointing a camera!
 The research, the questions, analysing the interviews and the thread of the edit is all the work of the media crew which makes the process a valuable educational tool.